erincatto/box2c/docs/simulation.md

 The revolute joint has an implicit axis coming out of the screen.
 The prismatic joint needs an explicit axis parallel to the screen.
-This axis is fixed in the two bodies and follows their motion.
+This axis is fixed in body A.

-Like the revolute joint, the prismatic joint translation is zero when the joint is created using Initialize().
-So be sure zero is between your lower and upper translation limits.
+The prismatic joint translation is zero when the anchor points overlap.
+I recommend to have the prismatic anchor points close to the center of mass of the two bodies.
+This will improve joint stiffness.

 Using a prismatic joint is similar to using a revolute joint.
 Here are the relevant member functions: